E-invoicing compliance and regulatory updates - Panama

 Supplier requirement: Panamanian suppliers must issue invoices in XML format, validate them through a certified PAC, retrieve the PDF with the unique identifier as a QR code (CUFE) and send the invoice to buyers in an electronic format.

-Buyer requirement: Buyers must receive the CAFE in XML or PDF format, including the QR code from the supplier.
+Buyer requirement: Buyers must receive the invoice in XML or PDF format (CAFE), including the QR code from the supplier.

 Archiving requirement: Invoices must be archived in electronic format for at least five years.